enmasseio/hypertimer/README.md

 - **`config([options: Object]): Object`**
   Change the configuration options of the hypertimer, and/or retrieve the current configuration.
 Available options:

-  - `rate: number | 'discrete'`
+  - `rate: number | 'discrete-event'`
     The rate (in milliseconds per millisecond) at which the timer runs, with respect to real-time speed.
-Can be a positive number, or 'discrete' to run in discrete time.
+Can be a positive number, or the string `'discrete-event'` to run discrete events.
 By default, rate is 1.
   - `deterministic: boolean`
     If true (default), events taking place at the same time are executed in a deterministic order: in the same order they where created.
 If false, they are executed in a randomized order.